ART CLEVELAND PLAY THERAPY ENDOWMENT SCHOLARSHIP - Fund #8557

 VIOLET CROOK SCHOLARSHIP – Fund #5299

-Dr. Wendy Crook was a professor in the College of Social Work who initiated the creation of an endowment to support doctoral students in 2006.
+Dr. Wendy Crook, a former professor in the College of Social Work, created the endowment in 2006 to support doctoral students.
 Sadly, Dr. Crook passed away in 2007 before her pledge could be fulfilled.
 When her mother passed in 2012, the pledge was fulfilled five years later.
-This scholarship honors Dr. Crook and her love for the College and Social Work.
+This scholarship honors Dr. Crook and her love for College and Social Work.
 It is intended to support doctoral students who seek to contribute to the body of knowledge on women's issues in the macro social environment.

 WALTER W. HUDSON DOCTORAL SCHOLARSHIP – Fund #5291